temporalio/documentation/blog/2021-05-06-documentation-information-architecture-sprint.md

 ![Core concepts area](/img/concepts-topic-area.png)

-There is a lot more work to be done in each of the language areas to ensure full coverage of the concepts within each language.
+## Still day one

-But now we feel there is an information architecture in place that fundamentally addresses our user's personas such learning about how and why of a particular concept becomes a much more rewarding and informative experience.
+We have finally arrived at a place where there is an information architecture that fundamentally matches our user's personas.
+With this change in focus, our hope is that learning about the how and why of a particular concept becomes a much more rewarding and informative experience.

+We know we have a LOT more work to do.
+We still lack full coverage of the concepts within each language, and the navigation and search experience can be made more intuitive.
+If you have ideas for how to improve them, [email us](mailto:docs@temporal.io)!